SkillsFundingAgency/dfc-devops/ArmTemplates/ContainerInstance/linux-container-instance.md

 containerRegistryUsername (optional) string

-Usename of the Container Registry.
+Username of the Container Registry.
 The template requires a username even if a private registry is not being used, the default value is therefore "username"

 environmentVariables  (optional) secureObject